-- More Pregnancy and Baby Payment applications were received for subsequent births than first births.
-By 31 December 2019, 55% of applications (24,910) were for subsequent births (i.e. to clients that already had children under 16 that lived with them and that they were responsible for), whereas 45% of applications (20,680) were for first births [Table 7]. - The proportion of applications authorised was higher for subsequent births (69%) than first births (38%) [Table 7].
+- By 30 November 2020, 55% of Pregnancy and Baby applications were for subsequent births (i.e. to clients that already had children under 16 that lived with them which they were responsible for), while 45% of applications were for first births [Table 9]. - The proportion of applications authorised was higher for subsequent births at 63% than first births at 38%.
 This may be because clients applying for their first child are less likely to be on a qualifying benefit, particularly if the application for Best Start Grant was received before the birth of their baby.
+In total 25,805

-In total 16,040 payments were authorised for subsequent births and 7,110 for first births. - Only 1% of applications received by the end of December 2019 were for multiple births, which had an authorisation rate of 61%.
+- applications were authorised for subsequent births and 12,580 for first births [Table 9]. - Overall, 2% of Pregnancy and Baby Payment applications received by the end of November 2020 were for multiple births, which had an authorisation rate of 51% [Table 9].
+The methodology for calculating application outcomes for multiple births was revised in this publication.
+See the revisions section for more information on this.